The Best 4 Days In London Itinerary

 To supplement the lack of metro at night, there are night buses – but they come with the same problems of the day ones.

-You will be significantly better off getting an Oyster Card to use public transportation.
+For the cheapest rates on the London Tube, simply use your contactless credit or debit card to tap in and tap out.
+If you don’t have a contactless card, you will be significantly better off getting an Oyster Card to use public transportation.
 It’s a touch in touch out system, and you can top it up as you go.
 You can get yours here

 Luggage storage in London